AFC

 Asked if he was nervous before his stupid human trick, Nugent said, “Not too much.”
 He added, “I was just excited to get an opportunity to do something like that.”

-"Oh, to be an NFL kicker.
+Sometimes it can feel a little lonely spreading the word of the kicker.
+Why the kicker, people ask.
+Why not the quarterback or the tight end?
+Why not a big strong lineman?
+Then I come across an article like the one by Evan Harris of the Indiana Daily Student News and his "Ode to the Placekicker," which includes the line:"Oh, to be an NFL kicker.
 A figurine of a man on a field with giants, keeping his professional career alive by using the strength of one appendage."While this is not quite accurate, or poetic really, it sure does exemplify why it is so hard for kickers to get the respect they deserve.

 PFW: Kickers are a notoriously superstitious bunch.
 Do you have any particular oddities you subscribe to?Gould: I have absolutely no superstitions at all.
 I kind of break every stereotype when it comes to kickers.